 Mark Webber, the secretary for the fan club of British alternative rock band Pulp became the band's guitarist in 1995.

 Later, after being fired from Judas Priest to make room for Halford, he joined Iced Earth, another band he is apparently a fan of.
-He was then fired from Iced Earth to make room for his Iced Earth predecessor.
+He was then fired from Iced Earth to make room for the returning Matt Barlow.
 Later, he lampshaded his tendencies to get fired from bands in an interview with That Metal Show by joking that he started his solo project so he could have a band he couldn't get fired from.

 Quite possibly surpassing Ripper Owens is Henry Rollins.
-Rollins was a Black Flag fan who, while watching a show, was invited to go up onstage and sing "Clocked In."
+Rollins was a Black Flag fan who, while watching a show, was invited to go up onstage (or simply jumped onstage and the band just went with it, depending on who you ask) and sing "Clocked In."
 Eventually, he was offered an opportunity to be the band's fourth singer and he accepted.
 Rollins was the longest-serving and the most well known Black Flag vocalist.

 Arnel Pineda was asked to join the hard rock band Journey after Neal Schon (guitarist) saw some of his vocal covers on Youtube.